gortee/PKS-Lab/PKS/README.md

     docker tag harbor.corp.local/library/ping:v1 harbor.corp.local/trusted/ping:v2
     docker push harbor.corp.local/trusted/ping:v2

-While you are still pushing the same unsigned image to harbor, because you enabled content trust on the cli-vm docker client, it will automatically sign an image when pushed
+While you are still pushing the same unsigned image to harbor, because you enabled content trust on the cli-vm docker client, it will automatically sign an image when pushed (Use the password VMware1!)

 ![DockerOutput](https://github.com/gortee/pictures/blob/master/P34.PNG)